Every day we are being called upon to help one another - in our workplace, in our homes, in our social encounters...and we do what we can...

 For over five decades, Ram Dass came together with organizations, social and political activists, spiritual communities, healthcare workers, and those who simply wish to be of service.
 He lectured, wrote books, and collaborated with thought leaders to uncover how we can help those in need, and recognize that each individual's needs are met in vastly different ways.

-In this free 4-week course, The Yoga of Service: Approaching Inner and Outer Social Action with a Compassionate Heart, you'll learn how the peaks and valleys of serving others can yield to some of the most joyous, challenging, and ultimately meaningful moments of our lives.
+In The Yoga of Service: Approaching Inner and Outer Social Action with a Compassionate Heart, you'll learn how the peaks and valleys of serving others can yield to some of the most joyous, challenging, and ultimately meaningful moments of our lives.

 Although these teachings originated in a different decade, they remain as timely as ever as we consider our culture's context in this moment and our deep yearning to rediscover our shared values while honoring our magnificent diversity.
 To work to relieve suffering and polarity where we can while humbling ourselves enough to simply listen to others' needs.